irontitan/paradox/README.md

 The main `Person` entity.

-> Since version 2.9.0, EventEntity's constructor receives, as a second parameter the Entity class itself.
+> Since version 2.9.0, EventEntity's constructor receives, as a second parameter, the Entity class itself.
 This is used to update the state internally when adding new events.
-For now, this second parameter is optional.
-Not passing it, though, is considered deprecated and will stop being supported on the future
+For now, this second parameter is optional. **Not passing it, though, is considered deprecated and will stop being supported on the future**

 ```ts
 import ObjectId from 'bson-objectid'